South Korea–Taiwan relations: Non-official relations

+In December 2025, a diplomatic spat occurred between South Korea and Taiwan as Taiwan pushed back against its designation as "Taiwan (China)" on Korea's website for electronic arrival form for arriving tourists, which the Taiwanese foreign ministry reacted by saying that it was "disappointed and dissatisfied," despite its previous designation as the said name since 2004.

 Economy

+Since 1993, there is a significant trade volume between the two nations.
 The annual trade volume between South Korea and Taiwan is around US$30 billion, with semiconductor products have been the largest item in the trade over the past few years.
 As of April 2016, the total amount of mutual investments between the two sides reached around US$2.4 billion in areas such as communication, consumer products, finance, information technology, iron, medicine, metal, securities and semiconductor.

 South Korean companies in Taiwan

 Several South Korean companies manufactured trains for Taiwan's metro systems including Kaohsiung Metro and Taoyuan Metro, and participated in many major construction projects such as Taipei 101 and Taoyuan International Airport.